julrogger/TREED/README.md

 # __TREED__
 ### Trait Ecology and Evolution over Deep time vegetation model

-This repository contains the code of the TREED vegetation model, a trait- and optimality-based vegetation model, designed for application in geologic context.
+This repository contains the code of the TREED vegetation model, a trait- and optimality-based vegetation model, designed for eco-evolutionary vegetation modelling over geologic time.

 To run the model, download this repository and open julia from the repository.